BadisLaffet1/BadisLaffet1/README.md

 - Frontend development with React and Angular
 - Database management including sql/nosql/postgres/phpmyadmin

-I enjoy working with cutting-edge technologies, architecting scalable solutions, and helping organizations leverage the power of the cloud to achieve their goals.
-My experience in both infrastructure and web application development allows me to create comprehensive solutions that bridge the gap between cloud technology and software development.

 <!-- Interests -->
 ## 👀 I’m interested in...
 - Cloud Infrastructure (AWS, Azure, GCP)